 Run happy, run safe!

-- The Brooks Adrenaline GTS 17 is a running shoe that’s meant for runners who want more stability in their performance.
+- The Brooks Adrenaline GTS 17 like the Brooks Transcend 6 is a running shoe that’s meant for runners who want more stability in their performance.
 It features many color schemes, which allow the purchaser to find more versatility in terms of the ocular presentation.
 Its components and features match its style, as well.

 - The upper unit makes use of fabrics that are able to manage moisture.
 This feature ensures that sweat won’t permeate into the fabric and cause any odor or bacteria buildup.
 Synthetic overlays have been stitched on the façade of this shoe in order to provide a snug and secure coverage.